Hammat Tiberias: Name

-Hammath or Hamma is the Hebrew and Semitic word for "hot spring."
-Hammat Tiberias is adjacent to the ancient city of Tiberias, which was established in the first century CE and is called in Hebrew "Tveriya," thus the springs and the resort are called Hammei Tveriya.
-Since several places bore the name "Hammath", the distinction was made here by adding Tiberias/Tveriya to the name.
-Spelling varies for both parts of the Hebrew name.
-The Arabic name uses the cognate word: Al-Hammam.
+Hammath or Hamma is the Hebrew and Semitic word for "hot (spring)."
+Hammat Tiberias is adjacent to the ancient city of Tiberias, which was established in the first century; Since several places bore the name Hammath, these springs and the resort were called Hammat Tiberias.
+The Arabic name uses the cognate word: hammam.

 History

 The 17 springs of Hamat Tiberias have been known since antiquity for their curative properties.
 According to the Jerusalem Talmud, a village once rested upon the site and was distinct from Tiberias.
-The site was rediscovered in 1920 when the Tiberias-Samakh road was being constructed.
+The site was rediscovered in 1920, when the Tiberias-Samakh road was being constructed.